chef/automate/components/automate-chef-io/content/docs/configuration.md

 Chef Automate can integrate with LDAP or SAML to authenticate your users against Chef Automate, and thus use their existing group memberships to determine their Chef Automate permissions.

-Chef Automate supports using both local users and externally managed users from no more than one external identity provider (IdP).
+Chef Automate supports using both local users and externally managed users from an external identity provider (IdP).
+Both _one_ LDAP service (or MSAD for simplified configuration of Active Directory setups) and _one_ SAML IdP can be used.
 You do not need to configure an external IdP if you simply want to create users and teams local to Chef Automate.
 See the [Users]({{< relref "users.md" >}}) documentation for additional information.

 Chef Automate uses `dex` to support LDAP and SAML integrations.
 To configure authentication for your Chef Automate installation, create a TOML file that contains the partial configuration for either LDAP or SAML.
 Then run `chef-automate config patch </path/to/your-file.toml>` to deploy your change.

+{{% warning %}}
-Important NOTE: you may only integrate one IdP at a time.
+You may only integrate one IdP using SAML, and one IdP using LDAP at a time.
+It's not supported to integrate with _two_ SAML IdPs, or _two_ LDAP services.
+{{% /warning %}}

 If you need to change your configured IdP, you will need to replace your existing configuration by following these steps: